peterhyun/TerrainGenerator/README.md

 This is a terrain generating program based on OpenGL and GLFW.
 Note that the basic Camera header and Shader header files were based on https://learnopengl.com/

-This is the result of the screenshot
+This is the screenshot of the result.
 ![Screenshot](screenshots/Terrain.png)

 I used GL_TRIANGLE_STRIP to make the terrains.
 Here are the grids that made this terrain.